VantageDiscovery/vantage-sdk-python/README.md

-# Vantage Discovery Pyton SDK
+# Vantage Discovery Python SDK

 The Vantage Discovery Python SDK provides an easy-to-use interface to interact with the Vantage vector database, enabling developers to seamlessly integrate vector search and collection management capabilities into their Python applications.